xaravind/devops-notes-25/Docker_notes.md

 **Virtualization** allows multiple Virtual Machines (VMs) to run on a single physical server using a **hypervisor**.

+**Virtualization** allows multiple services or applications to run on a single physical server by creating **Virtual Machines (VMs)** using a **hypervisor** (such as VMware, VirtualBox, or Hyper-V).
+The hypervisor splits the server’s physical resources — CPU, memory, storage, and network — and allocates them to each VM.

+A **Virtual Machine** is a software-based system that behaves like a real computer.
+Each VM runs independently and has its own operating system, memory, CPU, and storage.
+This isolation allows you to run different applications or even different operating systems safely on the same physical hardware.

 ###  Key Capabilities:

 * Each VM includes a full OS.